-Several DNA helicases - enzymes that unwind duplex DNA - have been implicated in important anti-crossover functions:
+Several DNA helicases - enzymes that unwind DNA helices - have been implicated in important anti-crossover functions:

 Biallelic mutations in BLM cause in Bloom syndrome.
 Clinical features of this disorder include small size and elevated incidence of a broad range of cancers.
 The predominant cellular feature is increased crossovers between sister chromatids, homologous chromosomes, and heterolgous chromosomes.

 FANCM is one 18 genes in which mutations can cause Fanconi anemia.
 FANCM is thought to be important in recognizing interstrand DNA crosslinks and recruiting both the FA complex and BLM.

 Some mitotic crossovers arise during DSB repair.
 The synthesis-dependent strand anneling (SDSA) model (see full animation) explains hows DSBs can be repaired to give non-crossover products.
 One key step in this pathway is the disruption of the D-loop after repair DNA synthesis (right).
-Our studies of mutants defective in mus309, which encodes Drosophila BLM (DmBLM) led us to propose that it is the disruptase that promotes SDSA.
+Our studies of mutants defective in Blm, which encodes Drosophila BLM (DmBLM) led us to propose that it is the disruptase that promotes SDSA.
 This activity has also been well documented in vitro, and has been suggested to account for the anti-recombination activity of E. coli RecQ and the ability of RecQ to prevent illegitimate recombination (Harmon 1998).

 M.D.
 Adams, M. McVey, and J. Sekelsky (2003) Drosophila BLM in double-strand break repair by synthesis-dependent strand annealing.
 Science 299: 265-267.